GLYCAM-Web/gmml2/internalPrograms/GlycoproteinBuilder/README.md

 Optional input : default values
 * NumberOfOutputStructures:1 -> each output structure is an independent sample, where shapes of glycans at each site are randomized according to their statistical likelihood.
 * persistCycles:5 -> how long the algorithm keeps trying to find an improvement in overlap.
 A higher value takes more time, but may better resolve overlaps.
-* seed:0 -> any number will yield a different result from other numbers, but will be reproducible across multiple runs.
+* seed:<random> -> any number will yield a different result from other numbers, but will be reproducible across multiple runs.
 Delete this line for true randomness
 * freezeGlycositeResidueConformation:false -> if true, chi1 and chi2 angles of protein-glycan linkages will be preserved according to their shape in the protein file
 * deleteIncompatibleSites:false -> if true, algorithm will delete glycans where overlaps fail to resolve one at a time and start over, until all overlaps can be resolved.
 If false, all glycans will be preserved in each sample, even if the resulting structure has overlaps